-According to Business and Industry Connection Magazine, slips, trips, and falls are one of the most common and costly workplace incidents that occur.
+According to Business and Industry Connection Magazine, slips, trips, and falls are some of the most common and costly workplace incidents that occur.
 These incidents end up costing businesses more than $60 billion per year.
 The cost per claim will be on average, $20,000 to $50,000 to defend, not including the hidden costs such as time, travel, production, etc.

 The bottom line is: slips, trips, and falls are expensive.

 We are all aware of the common ways to prevent these types of claims, including:

 - Spill prevention and clean up

 - Implementing wet floor signs

 - Routine monitoring